echilundo/courage-to-question/posts/denouement-2019-music.md

 * *Bandana by Freddie Gibbs & Madlib* - The return of the winning combination of Freddie Gibbs’ ridiculous flow and Madlib’s insane production.
 The man composed every song on an iPhone.
 Pity about the former’s anti-vaxxer position.
 * *Diaspora by Goldlink* - I'm gonna let Yoh Phillips from DJ Booth handle this one: “a one-man Afropunk lineup, molding and morphing a potpourri of soundscapes in his image”.
 * *Lifa by Heilung*- A last-minute discovery thanks to Microsoft and Ninja Theory’s fantastic Hellblade II trailer.
 I honestly think a Nordic shaman time-traveled to the 21st century and recorded an album once he discovered modern drums.
 It’s brilliant.
+* *The Nothing by Korn* - The metal band has not has the best of years since 2002’s Untouchables.
+Seven (!) average albums have been released since then, and only in 2019 can we truly say that Korn has not only returned to form but adapted with the times.
+Let's hope the next one goes the extra mile with creativity.
 * *Fever by Megan Thee Stallion* - A multi-dimensional female empowerment album.
 Megan sparks joy.
 * * *MF BLOOM + Flowervillain II by MF DOOM vs. Tyler The Creator* - A laid-back mash-up of two wildly different artists.
 It just works.
 * *II by TNGHT* - Not as good as their debut effort, but quite an earworm of an album.
 It definitely sounds more spacious.